 Estimated drive time between the Lake Cumberland State Dock Marina and Somersplash is 35 minutes.

 Dock and dine at the Lake Cumberland State Resort Park in Jamestown and enjoy traditional southern Kentucky cuisine.
 The dining facility is a culinary destination for both travelers and locals alike.
-For menu and serving hours call (800) 325-1709 or visit their website http://parks.ky.gov/parks/resortparks/lake-cumberland/default.aspx#third
+For menu and serving hours call (800) 325-1709 or visit their website http://parks.ky.gov/parks/resortparks/lake-cumberland/default.aspx#third.
+The accommodations at Lure Lodge are perfect for overnight family stays.

 Estimated drive time between Lake Cumberland State Dock Marina and Mills Springs National Battlefield is 25 minutes.